ArthurGareginyan/all-meta-tags/readme.txt

 A. Sorry, this plugin is available for use only on self-hosted (WordPress.ORG) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
 This plugin is ready for translation and has already been translated into several languages.
 But If your language is not available then you can make one.
 The POT file is included and placed in the "`languages`" folder.
-Just send the PO file to us at the arthurgareginyan@gmail.com and we will include this translation within the next plugin update.
+Just [send the PO file to us](https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.
 Many of plugin users would be delighted if you share your translation with the community.
 Thanks for your contribution!

 = Q. How does it work? =
 A. Simply go to the plugin settings page, fill in the required fields, select the desired settings and click the "Save changes" button.
 Enjoy the improved SEO of your website.
 It's that simple!
-You can find the plugin settings page at "`WP Admin Panel`" -> "`Settings`" -> "`Meta Tags Inserter`".
+You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`Meta Tags Inserter`".

 = Q. How much of description I can enter in the text field? =
 A. We don't limit the number of characters, but most search engines use a maximum of 160 chars for the home description.